gschwaeb/Richmond_Housing_Time_Series_Analysis/README.md

 ## Next Steps
 Going further with more time and resources, I would like to take the following additional steps in order to improve the project:

--Add more ZIP codes to the analysis
+-Add more ZIP codes to the analysis.
--Do more model tuning with Facebook Prophet
+-Do more model tuning with Facebook Prophet.
--Do stepwise testing forecasting, testing and model evaluation with Facebook Prophet -Interview real estate agents about the market trends to get qualitative analysis
+-Do stepwise testing forecasting, testing and model evaluation with Facebook Prophet.
+-Interview real estate agents about the market trends to get qualitative analysis.